Results

 Henrico County, Virginia – General District Court Reckless Driving Attorney Case Result

-Henrico County, Virginia – General District Court Traffic Defense Attorney Case Results
+Hanover County, Virginia – General District Court Traffic Defense Attorney Case Result

 Prince George County, Virginia – Reckless Driving Attorney Case Result